NavpreetDevpuri/LyndaDownloader/README.md

 Download and run ***LyndaDownloader*** :)

 # Otherwise you can directly run Python script LyndaDownloader.py :)
+# You can also run this script on android
 ### Optional arguments with python script
 ***If you run script without this arguments then It will ask this things on run time***<br/>